Sahilgill24/MovrSync/readme.md

 7. **Profit and Loss Calculation**:
    - As the value of MBTC changes, the vault manager contract calculates the user's percentage of the total debt pool.
    - The user's corresponding profit or loss is then determined based on the change in the debt pool value.

+## Challenges

+During the development of MovrSync, several challenges were encountered:

+1. **Pyth Oracle Integration**:
+   - The Pyth oracle was not working on the Movement Devnet.
+   - This necessitated the use of the Pyth API in JavaScript to calculate the individual user's loss and profit.

+2. **Token Visibility in Petra Wallet**:
+   - Tokens were not showing up on the Petra wallet, causing significant distractions and complications during development.

+3. **New Ecosystem**:
+   - This was the first time working on the Aptos ecosystem, making the entire development process a learning curve.

+4. **Real-life Token Value**:
+   - The inability to add real-life value to the tokens due to the devnet environment posed limitations.
+Actual token values were required for full functionality.

 <!-- LICENSE -->